StatTag/StatWrap/docs/ProjectLogging.md

 ## Generating Actions

-Within the React portion of StatWrap, project updates are managed by sending a completely updated `project` object that can be writting to the configuration JSON file.
+Within the React portion of StatWrap, project updates are managed by sending a completely updated `project` object that can be written to the configuration JSON file.
 Because this doesn't provide information about what was actually done, that needs to be supplemented with a user-friendly description of the action.

 All React actions related to a project will ultimately be routed up through `ProjectPage.js`'s `handleProjectUpdate`.
 This takes the following parameters: